opencoweb/coweb/docs/tutorial/install.rst

 Install using distutils
 #######################

 You can manually run the distutils :file:`setup.py` to install the Python `coweb` package in your system :file:`site-packages` or the active virtualenv.
-If you take this approach, you must resolve dependencies yourself (e.g., `Tornado`_).
+If you take this approach, you must download the framework package and resolve dependencies yourself (e.g., `Tornado`_).
 Otherwise, the steps are the same sans use of pip.

 Deploy the cowebx demos
 #######################

 The http://github.com/opencoweb/cowebx repository on GitHub contains the coweb example applications running at http://demos.opencoweb.org.
 Follow these instructions if you want to deploy the cowebx demos on your own Python server after installing the :py:mod:`coweb` Python package as described above.

 #.
-Clone a copy of the cowebx git repository or download a snapshot of it from https://github.com/opencoweb/cowebx/tarball/master.
+Clone the cowebx git repository into your desired project folder or download a snapshot of it from https://github.com/opencoweb/cowebx/tarball/master.
 #.
 If you installed the :py:mod:`coweb` package in a virtual environment, activate that environment.
 Otherwise, skip this step.

    .. sourcecode:: console